Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Experiments

-Due to the limited availability of SDRTV/HDRTV data pairs for training and testing, we create an HDRTV dataset called HDRTV1K.
-This dataset includes 22 HDR videos (HDR10 standard) and their corresponding SDRTV versions sourced from YouTube, following \cite{kim2019deep}.
-All HDR videos are encoded using PQ-OETF in the Rec.2020 color gamut.
-We use 18 of 22 video pairs to generate image pairs for training, while the remaining 4 are set aside for testing.
-To minimize content similarity, we sample one frame every two seconds from each video, obtaining a training set of 1235 images.
-We also select 117 images extracted from the videos without repeated scenes to construct the test set.
+To address the scarcity of SDRTV/HDRTV data pairs for training and testing, we construct the HDRTV1K dataset.
+This dataset comprises 22 HDR videos (compliant with the HDR10 standard) and their SDRTV counterparts, sourced from YouTube following the methodology in \cite{kim2019deep}.
+All HDR videos are encoded using PQ-OETF within the Rec.2020 color gamut.
+We utilize 18 video pairs to create image pairs for training, reserving the remaining 4 for testing.
+To reduce content similarity, we sample one frame every two seconds, resulting in a training set of 1,235 images.
+The test set consists of 117 unique images extracted from the videos.